-Moxibustion is a type of heat therapy where pieces of dried plant are burned on or near specific points on the skin.
-Moxibustion literally means “burning (bustion) of mugwart (moxa)”.
-Mugwart (Artemesia Vulgaris) is a common herb that grows throughout the world and has been used for medicinal purposes for centuries in a number of countries.
+Moxibustion is a type of heat therapy where pieces of the dried plants are burned on or near specific points on the skin.
+Moxibustion literally means “burning (-bustion) of mugwort (moxa)”.
+Mugwort (Artemesia Vulgaris) is a common herb that grows throughout the world and has been used for medicinal purposes for centuries in a number of countries.
+Moxa is a soft hair-like mass prepared from the young leaves of a Eurasian Artemisia.
 In Oriental Medicine, moxibustion is a very important technique and commonly used along with acupuncture.
-You will often see the word ‘acupuncture’ together with ‘moxibustion’ in the same word, such as “acupuncture-moxibustion” or “acu-moxa”.
+You will often see the word ‘acupuncture’ together with ‘moxibustion’ in the same word, such as “acupuncture-moxibustion” or “acu-moxa” in acupuncture textbooks.

 It’s Moxa not Marijuana!